syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 ### allowMultiSelection<span class="type-signature type boolean">boolean</span>
 {:#members:allowmultiselection}

-The file explorer allows the user to select multiple files by enabling the allowMultiSelection property.
-The multi selection can be done by pressing the Ctrl key or Shift key.
+The file explorer allows to select multiple files by enabling the allowMultiSelection property.
+You can perform multi selection by pressing the Ctrl key or Shift key.

 Default Value:
 {:.param}